mktexan/node-myq/README.md

 ## getDevices()

-Promise, gets devices connected to your myQ account.
+A promise that returns an array of devices detected on the network

-## getDoorState()
+## getDoorState(deviceId)

-Promise resolves a string of Door State
+Promise resolves a string of door state on success of the call.
+Reference the constants below to see the door state output. deviceId is optional.
+Use it if you have multiple devices in your network and wish to call a specific device.
+If deviceId is not provided, the API will default to the single deviceId that you set using autoSetGarageDoorDevice: true or deviceId: yourDeviceId.

-## openDoor()
+## openDoor(deviceId)

-Promis resolves on success of call
+Promise resolves on success of call. deviceId is optional.
+Use it if you have multiple devices in your network and wish to call a specific device.
+If deviceId is not provided, the API will default to the single deviceId that you set using autoSetGarageDoorDevice: true or deviceId: yourDeviceId.

-## closeDoor()
+## closeDoor(deviceId)

 Promise resolves on success of call

-## detectWhenDoorIsClosed()
+## detectWhenDoorIsClosed(deviceId)

 Resolves when door closes.
 Use this method once the door starts closing.
-Rejects after 30 seconds and if the door is still opened
+Rejects after 30 seconds and if the door is still opened. deviceId is optional.
+Use it if you have multiple devices in your network and wish to call a specific device.
+If deviceId is not provided, the API will default to the single deviceId that you set using autoSetGarageDoorDevice: true or deviceId: yourDeviceId.

-## detectWhenDoorIsOpen()
+## detectWhenDoorIsOpen(deviceId)

 Resolves when door opens.
-Use this method once the door starts opening.
+Use this method once the door starts opening. deviceId is optional.
+Use it if you have multiple devices in your network and wish to call a specific device.
+If deviceId is not provided, the API will default to the single deviceId that you set using autoSetGarageDoorDevice: true or deviceId: yourDeviceId.
-Rejects after 30 seconds and if the door is still closed
+Rejects after 30 seconds and if the door is still closed.

+## getAutoAddedDevices(deviceId)

+Returns an array of door or garage door devices that were automatically added to the API using autoSetMultipleGarageDoorDevices: true

 ## Return Values